Learn how to make a snowman wreath in just a few easy steps! This is simple enough for kids, but adults will also enjoy this winter craft idea.

 When the holidays are over, it’s still fun to craft, especially with the kids.
 It’s winter, and everyone is home from school and inside – they need something to do.
 I’ve been doing lots of winter crafts for kids with my niece, and this last week we tried one with paper.

+It makes a great winter activity for preschoolers in the classroom, too.
 All you need are a few supplies beyond paper and glue and you are good to go.
 Learn how to make a snowman wreath below.

 How to Make a Snowman Wreath